 Because of their high visibility, signs are prominent elements of the physical environment of Specific Plan area.
 Signs announce the presence of The District at South Bay, welcome visitors and residents, and help users navigate the Project Site.
 The sign development standards set forth below are intended to maximize the identification of The District at South Bay as a distinct location in a manner that complements the overall image of the City of Carson.

-All signs proposed for the Project Site will be governed by a comprehensive sign program for each proposed development that will provide internal consistency in design style and direction for placement and size of signs, including a standardized way-finding program.
+All signs proposed for the Project Site will be governed by a comprehensive sign program for each proposed development or Planning Area that will provide internal consistency in design style and direction for placement and size of signs, including a standardized way-finding program.
 The comprehensive sign program shall also include provisions that ensure that lighting from signs shall not significantly intrude upon or impact adjacent residential uses.
-The comprehensive sign program may be submitted and approved as part of any Site Plan and Design Review application pursuant to Section 8.1.8 or if submitted under separate cover, shall be reviewed and approved pursuant to the applicable procedures and findings for Site Plan and Design Review set forth in Section 8.1.8 of this Specific Plan.
+The comprehensive sign program may be submitted and approved as part of any Site Plan and Design Review application pursuant to Section 8.1.86 or if submitted under separate cover, shall be reviewed and approved pursuant to the applicable procedures and findings for Site Plan and Design Review set forth in Section 8.1.86 of this Specific Plan.
+The City may adopt a Master Sign Program for the Project Site, which if adopted subsequent to the adoption of a comprehensive sign program for any development or Planning Area, shall be consistent with any previously approved comprehensive sign program for such development or Planning Area.
+Comprehensive sign programs adopted following adoption of a Master Sign Program shall be consistent with the Master Sign Program.

 General sign standards are provided in Table 6.6, while a conceptual map of sign locations is shown in Figure 6.6a.
-Final sign designs, including designs for any digital signage, may vary and will be provided as part of a comprehensive sign program that shall be reviewed and approved by the Planning Manager.
+Final sign designs, including designs for any digital signage, may vary and will be provided as part of a comprehensive sign program that shall be reviewed and approved by the Planning Manager Community Development Director.

-Table 6.6 Sign Standards SIGN TYPE MAXIMUM MAXIMUM SIGN DIMENSIONS NOTES MAX.
-NIGHTTIME LUMINANCE NUMBER Height Width NOTES - Digital Static Freeway Icon Pylon: Double Faced LED Digital Display 1 - PA2 Developer 88 feet 65 feet The supporting pylon width will be 10 to 25 feet.
-The 20 foot high and 60 foot long LED digital display board with Changeable Message Display, Color Changing Illumination and Electronic Message Display will be attached to sign panels or a sign frame that will be a maximum of 25 feet high and 62 feet wide.
+Table 6.6 Sign Standards1 SIGN TYPE MAXIMUM NUMBER MAXIMUM SIGN DIMENSIONS NOTES MAX.
+NIGHTTIME LUMINANCE Height Width Digital Static Freeway Icon Pylon: 4:5.6 Double Faced LED, Digital Display and Changeable Message (Options A and B) 1 - PA 2 Developer 88 feet 65 feet The supporting pylon width will be 10 to 25 feet.
+The 20 foot high and 60 foot long LED digital display board with Changeable Message Display; and Color Changing Illumination and Electronic Message Display will be attached to sign panels or a sign frame that will be a maximum of 25 feet high and 62 feet wide.
 The top of the reader board will be located no higher than 88 feet above measured I-405 Freeway elevation.
 Height is measured from the elevation of I-405 Freeway immediately adjacent to the sign location.
 Off-site advertising may be permitted on this sign, subject to City Council approval and the obtaining of appropriate permits.
-500 cd/m - Freeway Icon Pylon: Digital Display allowed 1 - City of Carson 70 feet 48 feet The base width will be 10 feet to 25 feet.
-If the base is greater than 15 feet, the sign will taper up to 15 feet at top.
-The sign face will be 14 feet by 48 feet LED digital or static billboard display attached to the pylon.
-Heightismeasured from the elevation of the I-405 Freeway immediately adjacent to the sign location.
-This sign would allow off-site advertising if appropriate permits are obtained.
-500 cd/m2 500 cd/m
+500 cd/m2 -